honetools/formats/Service API.md

 #### Get resource

-Whenever possible, include an ETag header in the request, to cut down unnecessary traffic: if you already have the same version of the resource as is on the server, `304 Not Modified` is returned.
+Whenever possible, include an If-None-Match header in the request, to cut down unnecessary traffic: if you already have the same version of the resource as is on the server, `304 Not Modified` is returned.

     GET /v1/apps/53551a31e9cb4e000027f3f8/resources/default/values.yaml
-    ETag: VWUpRQ0GDLcorRT+a0wJsB1o0OU2M8CQeUSjmLAwvgg=
+    If-None-Match: VWUpRQ0GDLcorRT+a0wJsB1o0OU2M8CQeUSjmLAwvgg=

 Access level: user token or app token